September 11, 2021

 There are numerous horrifically bad horror movies that get made in any given year, usually by the same type of no-talent filmmakers who like to copy each other and try to outdo each other with disgusting or misogynistic content.
 “We Need to Do Something” can be considered among the worst of the worst because it’s truly time-wasting garbage with an almost non-existent plot, idiotic dialogue, horrendous acting, and worst of all for a horror movie: It’s not even scary.

 Directed by Sean King O’Grady, “We Need to Do Something” is based on Max Booth III’s novella of the same title.
 Booth also wrote the “We Need to Do Something” screenplay.
 You can tell this was based on a short story because 90% of this movie is badly conceived filler that goes nowhere but is instead stretched out into a feature-length run time.
-However, the filmmakers did such a horrible job with this story, it’s doubtful that it would’ve been better as a short film.
+However, the filmmakers did such a terrible job with this story, it’s doubtful that it would’ve been better as a short film.

 The entire plot of “We Need to Do Something” is about a family of four trapped in their house’s bathroom during and after a storm.
 Something large and heavy is blocking the door, which leads to the front yard, so that the door can barely open.
 There’s a window in this bathroom, which these morons don’t try to break to escape when the storm ends.